Francis Hill

 Sir James William Francis Hill CBE FSA (15 September 1899 – 6 January 1980) was a British solicitor and leading historian of Lincoln and Lincolnshire.
 He was the third Chancellor of the University of Nottingham.
 He also served as a Councillor, Alderman and Mayor of Lincoln.
-The Sir Francis Hill Community Primary School in Bristol Drive, Lincoln was named in his honour.
+The Sir Francis Hill Community Primary School on Bristol Drive, Lincoln was named in his honour.